ptoal/constellix2dme/README.md

-# constellix2dme
+# constellix2zone

-Read Constellix export files in json format and create records in DnsMadeEasy
+Read Constellix export files in json format and create BIND Zone files that can be imported into DNSMadeEasy.

 ## Background